ZaanRiyaz/ZaanRiyaz.github.io/_pages/about.md

 author_profile: true
 ---
 # My name is Zaan.
-I'm a postgraduate student in theoretical physics.
+I am a postgraduate student in theoretical physics.
 My main interests are primarily in between *Quantum Field Theory* (which describes particles as excitations of a 'quantum field') and *General Relativity* (which is the theory of gravity).
 To be a little more specific, I'm most interested in the physics of inflation, black holes, etc.

 Most recently, I was awarded an MSc degree in *Theoretical Physics* from the University of Edinburgh.
 Prior to that, I was awarded a BSc degree in *Physics with Theoretical Physics* from King's College London.